woxcab/rss_editor/README.md

 |11 | `replace_in`               | string or array of strings              | tag name                 | Tag which content will be replaced.
 If its value is `*` then replacement will be in **each** tag of feed (including `<pubDate>`, `<link>`, etc.).                                                                                                                                                                                                                                                                                                                                                                                 |
 |11 | `replace_sens`             | presence/absence                        | match case or not        | Case sensitivity.
 If `replace_sens` (or `replace_sens[i]`) is passed then replacement will be case sensitive else not.                                                                                                                                                                                                                                                                                                                                                                                                            |
 |12 | `add_category`             | string                                  | [XPath 1.0 expression](http://www.w3schools.com/xsl/xpath_intro.asp) | It extracts values from a webpage of each RSS item (webpage URL is extracted from a `<link>` if it exists, otherwise item is ignored) using XPath expression and add `<category>` elements (to the appropriate RSS item) for each extracted value.
 XPath-expression must extract the final text (array of texts) only                                                                                                                                                                 |

+## Script constants
+Several configuration constants are defined at the beginning of [index.php](index.php) script that can be modified:
+* `DEBUG` is whether to use debug mode (make some additional actions for debugging if it's enabled).
+  *Default value*: `false`.
+* `MIN_DOWNLOAD_DELAY` is the minimum delay in seconds between RSS-elements' web-pages fetching.
+  Every actual delay is a random value between minimum and maximum values.
+  *Default value*: `0.12` (seconds).
+* `MAX_DOWNLOAD_DELAY` is the maximum delay in seconds between RSS-elements' web-pages fetching.
+  Every actual downloading delay is a random value between minimum and maximum values.
+  *Default value*: `0.94` (seconds).
+* `USE_WEBPAGE_CACHING` is whether to cache downloaded web-pages to reuse if it's necessary.
+  *Default value*: `true`.

 ## Examples
 * Replacing `&amp;` with `&` in the tags content,